kaist-cp/kecc-public/README.md

 ## Fuzzing

-We encourage you to do homework using the test-driven development approach (TDD).
-You randomly generate test input, and if it fails, then reduce it as much as possible and manually inspect the reduced test input.
+We encourage you to do homework using the test-driven development (TDD)approach.
+You will randomly generate a test input, and if it fails, reduce it as much as possible and manually inspect the reduced test input.
 For example:

 ```sh
 # Randomly generates test inputs and tests them